Frequently Asked Questions: Writing

 1) Which acting role led Alan to write his first play?

-Stephen Joseph, the Artistic Director of the Theatre in the Round at the Library Theatre in Scarborough, who promptly challenged Alan to write a better role for himself.
+Alan wrote his first play after complaining about the quality of his acting roles to Stephen Joseph, the Artistic Director of the Theatre in the Round at the Library Theatre in Scarborough, who promptly challenged Alan to write a better role for himself.
 For many years it was stated that Alan’s role as Nicholas in Jon Van Druten’s Bell, Book And Candle was the role that drove Alan to complain.
 However, Paul Allen’s biography Grinning At The Edge conclusively proved this was impossible as Bell, Book And Candle was in the same season as Alan’s first play The Square Cat.
 Allen contended the likely actual candidate was the role of Eric which Alan played in David Campton’s Ring Of Roses during Christmas 1958 - something which David Campton later confirmed.
 As David Campton was a friend, Alan may have changed the 'inspirational' role during interviews so as not hurt Campton's feelings.

 2) How many plays has Alan Ayckbourn written?

-As of 2024, Alan has written 90 full-length plays.
+As of 2025, Alan has written 91 full-length plays.
 A complete list of Alan's full-length plays as well as his other writing can be found here.

 3) Where can I find a complete (numbered and dated) list of Alan Ayckbourn's plays?